 6. Tax-deferred contributions to 401k, 403b, and IRA

 One of my favorite tax deductions is the tax-deferred contribution to 401k and 403b plans.
-In 2017 the allowed maximum contribution per person is $18,000 plus additional $6,000 catch-up for investors at age 50 and older.
+In 2017 the allowed maximum contribution per person is $18,000 plus an additional $6,000 catch-up for investors at age 50 and older.
 In addition to that, your employer can contribute up to $36,000 for a total annual contribution of $54,000 or $60,000 if you are older than 50.

 Most companies offer a matching contribution of 5%-6% of your salary and dollar limit of $4,000 – $5,000.
 At a very minimum, you should contribute enough to take advantage of your company matching plan.
 However, I strongly recommend you to set aside the entire allowed annual contribution.

 The contributions to your retirement plan are tax deductible.
 They decrease your taxable income if you use itemized deductions on your tax filing form.
 Not only that, the investments in your 401k portfolio grow tax-free.
 You will owe taxes upon withdrawal at your current tax rate at that time.

 If you invest $18,000 for 30 years, a total of $540,000 contributions, your portfolio can potentially rise to $1.5m in 30 years at 6% growth rate.
 You will benefit from the accumulative return on your assets year after year.
 Your investments will grow depending on your risk tolerance and asset allocation.
 You will be able to withdraw your money at once or periodically when you retire.